If you’ve never heard of the Brussels Griffon, you’re not the only one. This cute little dog looks like a mini dishevelled Bulldog.

 They also don’t eat as much.
 Real meat should be the first ingredient, followed by a variety of fresh fruits and vegetables.

 You want to feed as naturally as possible.
-Avoid foods that are loaded with chemicals, preservatives, artificial flavors, and added sugars.
+Avoid foods that are loaded with chemicals, preservatives, artificial flavours, and added sugars.

 Never feed your Brussels Griffon food with corn, wheat, or soy.